Poland–South Africa relations: World War II

+Post-war period

 In 1988, the first semi-official diplomatic contacts between Poland and South Africa took place.
 In April 1989, the Ministries of Foreign Affairs of both countries agreed on consular protection for the Polish diaspora in South Africa via the Polish embassy in Gaborone, Botswana.
 In 1990, an agreement was signed to establish Interests Bureaus in both Pretoria and in Warsaw.
 On 18 December 1991, diplomatic relations between both nations were formally established and both nations respective Interest Bureaus were upgraded to the rank of embassies.

 In 1992, South African President F. W. de Klerk paid an official visit to Poland and met with Polish President Lech Wałęsa.
 In 2004, South African Deputy President Jacob Zuma paid a visit to Poland.
 In December 2013, Polish Prime Minister Donald Tusk, along with Foreign Minister Radosław Sikorski and former President Lech Wałęsa; paid a visit to South Africa to attend the funeral of former President Nelson Mandela.
 In 2014, South African Deputy President Kgalema Motlanthe also paid a visit to Poland.

 Poland perceives South Africa as a priority partner in Africa, both in terms of bilateral relations and in the context of the strategic partnership between South Africa and the European Union.
 Since the establishment of diplomatic relations, both nations have worked together to strengthen bilateral cooperation as well as multilateral relations.
 Both countries have cooperated in many initiatives at the United Nations, especially in the field of human rights protection.

+A year into the Russian invasion of Ukraine South Africa banned the sale of South African made arms to Poland arguing that they might be used to support Ukraine and thereby damage Russian-South African relations.
+Export permits for artillery ammunition sales to Poland have not been granted while applications to supply munitions to Turkey and the UAE have been accepted.
+On 20 August 2024 a contract for 50,000 155-millimeter shells ordered by Poland was terminated.